fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Me and my team want to develop a small AI startup.
+We need a website, what language should we use for the backend?

 > When have I waited too long to ask for help?

 > How would you go about teaching juniors how to solve problems with googling and reading documentation ?
 I’ve noticed that a lot junior developers that have flooded the market recently learned how to code through video tutorials or online coding platforms that hold their hands the entire time.
 A lot of them are intimidated by digging deep into documentation in order to solve problems.
 They constantly need a senior to answer simple questions that they could have easily found by reading documentation.